HydraChain/hydrachain/README.md

 **Chain Inter-Operability**

 Multi-chain setups can solve scalability and privacy requirements.
 As the term *Hydra* in the name already hints, that the software will support to run a node which concurrently participates in multiple chains.
-Next to other applications, this allows to support cross chain assert transfers as a native feature.
+Next to other applications, this allows to support cross chain asset transfers as a native feature.

 Setup & Invocation